The Annals of the Heechee

 The Annals of the Heechee is a science fiction novel by the American writer Frederik Pohl, published in 1987 by Ballantine Books.
 It is about a dead space explorer's machine-stored version who is trying to discover why the Assassins, a mysterious type of pure energy beings, are threatening the stability of the universe.
 It is part of Pohl's Heechee Saga, which is about the Heechee, a fictional alien race created by Pohl.
 The Heechee developed advanced technologies, including interstellar space travel, but then disappeared.

 Plot

 The novel is about the multimillionaire space explorer Robinette Broadhead's efforts to solve a mystery.
 Even though he died in a previous novel in the series, his personality is stored on a machine.
 Broadhead is trying to resolve the issue of the "Assassins", which are pure-energy beings that stopped the expansion of the universe and triggered its contraction.
 The Assassins have concealed themselves in a black hole.
 Broadhead and the Heechee are trying to find them.
-When the Assassins come out, they converse with one of Broadhead's data-gathering computer programs and they reveal that they're not enemies.
+When the Assassins come out, they converse with one of Broadhead's data-gathering computer programs and they reveal that they are not enemies.